Marcus Maddison: Gateshead

-After failing to make an appearance at St Johnstone he signed with Conference Premier club Gateshead in August 2013 following a successful trial.
+After failing to make an appearance at St Johnstone, Maddison signed with Conference Premier club Gateshead in August 2013 following a successful trial.
 He was named as Conference Premier Player of the Month in January 2014.
 He saw a reignition to his career and scored 13 league goals for Gateshead in 34 league appearances.

 Peterborough

 After scoring 4 goals in his first 5 games of the 2014–15 season for Gateshead, he was signed by Peterborough United in August 2014 for an undisclosed fee, signing a four-year contract; manager Darren Ferguson said that "he has good balance, skill, pace and we feel this could be a good signing".
 The fee was a club-record for Gateshead (reported as £250,000 with the potential to rise to £500,000), and manager Gary Mills said "he was a good player but could be selfish at times".

 In October 2014, Maddison won the Football League Young Player of the month after scoring 4 goals in 5 games.
-He was given a red card in a 1–0 victory against Leyton Orient in a 1–0 victory on 7 March 2015.
+He was given a red card in a 1–0 victory against Leyton Orient on 7 March 2015.
 In his first season at the club he scored 8 goals in 30 games in all competitions.
 On 31 August 2017, Maddison signed a new three-year deal at Peterborough United.

-He scored 12 goals and made 22 assists in all competitions during the 2017–18 season.
+Maddison scored 12 goals and made 22 assists in all competitions during the 2017–18 season.
 In April 2018 he was nominated for the EFL League One Player of the Season award, alongside teammate Jack Marriott.
 On 30 April, Maddison won the Peterborough United Goal Of The Season Award.
 On 10 May 2018, Maddison was placed on the transfer list by owner Darragh MacAnthony, who as part of an agreement said that as part of Maddison's new contract in 2017, if Peterborough United failed to get promotion he would allow him to leave.

-He had a contract option exercised by Peterborough United at the end of the 2018–19 season.
+Maddison had a contract option exercised by Peterborough United at the end of the 2018–19 season.

-In June 2019, he was linked with a transfer to Hull City, to join up with former Peterborough manager Grant McCann and defender Ryan Tafazolli.
+In June 2019, Maddison was linked with a transfer to Hull City, to join up with former Peterborough manager Grant McCann and defender Ryan Tafazolli.

 On 12 June 2020, Maddison was released by Peterborough United.
 In his six years at the club he played 240 games and scored 62 goals in all competitions.

 On 8 August 2020, after being released by Peterborough, Maddison played in a friendly match for local side Peterborough Sports against Yaxley F.C. to regain and maintain his fitness while he looked for a new club.
 Maddison played the first 45 minutes before being replaced by Josh Moreman, who scored the only goal for Peterborough Sports later in the match.
 The match ended 1–0.